pharo-project/pharo-changelogs/Pharo70ChangeLogs.md

 - Startup now running in a fresh process
 - Better pin messages
 - NewValueHolder and Model API unification
-- Better working and image directories meaning separation (?)
+- Better separation of working and image directories
 - SortFunctions are now composable
 - Better OSWindow support
 - Converted rules to the Renraku architecture